chaseltb/financial-planning/README.md

 - **Scenarios**: Save alternate versions of your plan (for example, "what if I get a raise" or "what if I start a business") without losing your baseline numbers.
 - **Settings**: Tax year, state, theme, autosave, and backup import/export.

-## Using it correctly

-- **Start on the Personal and Business pages.** Fill in your income, expenses, assets, debts, and business numbers.
-The app ships with example default values (based on North Carolina median figures) so you can see how it works before you enter your own.
-- **Check the Taxes page** if a number looks off.
-Every tax estimation has an explanation panel showing the formula and inputs behind it.
-If you notice an issue, feel free to fix it and create a PR.
-- **Turn on Autosave** (on by default) if you want every edit written to disk right away.
-You can turn it off in Settings and use the "Save Now" button instead if you'd rather control exactly when your data is saved.
-- **Watch the save status indicator** near the top of the screen.
-It shows a green check when your changes are saved, and a warning if a save fails.
-- **Use Scenarios to experiment.** Anything you want to test (a raise, a new hire, a new business, a different tax year) can live in its own scenario so your baseline numbers stay untouched.
-- **Export a backup** from Settings before making big changes, so you always have a copy of your data you can restore from.

 ## About your data